microsoft/MSRSec/README.md

 The secure firmware utilizes the OP-TEE implementation of the Global Platform specifications.
 The OP-TEE project is not duplicated in this repository but is obtained directly from the public release (however some features of the fTPM will only work with the Microsoft [fork of OP-TEE](https://github.com/ms-iot/optee_os)).

-OP-TEE builds nativly on Linux, however the following installation steps allow OP-TEE to be built under Windows using the Windows Subsystem for Linux (WSL).
+OP-TEE builds natively on Linux, however the following installation steps allow OP-TEE to be built under Windows using the Windows Subsystem for Linux (WSL).
 Only the optee_os repository is relevant for building the trusted firmware - the optee_client & optee_linuxdriver repositories are integration components for Linux and can serve as a reference for the Windows equivalent components.
 Note that optee_linuxdriver is GPL.

 OP-TEE generates a build environment for trusted applications which is based on Make (See TA_DEV_KIT_DIR in the build directions).
 This build environment places several constraints on how the code is organized, which are explained in the relevant makefiles, and in the [external library README.md](external/README.md).
 See the [optee_os documentation](https://optee.readthedocs.io/building/index.html) for details about how OP-TEE build works.